-As indicated above, the 4% Rule assumes your The value of things the company owns and amounts it is owed are invested 50% in stocks and 50% in bonds.
-You may have other The value of things the company owns and amounts it is owed that contribute to your net worth, such as equity in your home, your personal property, a family farm and rental property, among others.
-These other The value of things the company owns and amounts it is owed are all consider illiquid – that is, you can’t convert them to cash easily.
-Further, some of them are The value of things the company owns and amounts it is owed that you never want to have to convert to cash to cover expenses, such as your home and personal property.
+As indicated above, the 4% Rule assumes your assets are invested 50% in stocks and 50% in bonds.
+You may have other assets that contribute to your net worth, such as equity in your home, your personal property, a family farm and rental property, among others.
+These other assets are all consider illiquid – that is, you can’t convert them to cash easily.
+Further, some of them are assets that you never want to have to convert to cash to cover expenses, such as your home and personal property.

 As you project how much you will have in retirement savings, you’ll want to exclude any equity in your house as it isn’t available to invest.
 A portion of it may be available at some point if you plan to downsize, but you’ll want to be cautious about including it in your savings plan.
-Other of these The value of things the company owns and amounts it is owed, such as rental property, could be liquidated to cover retirement expenses.
+Other of these assets, such as rental property, could be liquidated to cover retirement expenses.
 In your planning, though, you’ll need to make sure you consider the selling costs (e.g., real estate agent’s commission) and taxes you need to pay on capital gains and that they may not generate a return as high as underlies the 4% Rule.

 Irregular Large Expenses